massimobottelli/tris-computer-vision/README.md

 The computer captures the board image from the webcam, analyses it and responds with its move by placing the symbol (X) on the window on the screen.

-The human player must manually draw the X on the board in the cell displayed by the computer (I plan to improve the design by creating a robot arm to allow the computer to draw its own symbol).
+The human player must manually draw the X on the board in the cell displayed by the computer.

 The game ends when a player places three of his symbols in a row, in a column or diagonally.